-Are there any rules in your jurisdiction that specifically govern recognition and enforcement of arbitral awards against foreign states?
+32 Are there any rules in your jurisdiction that specifically govern recognition and enforcement of arbitral awards against foreign states?

 Austrian domestic law does not provide for a particular set of provisions governing enforcement proceedings against states.
-However, domestic statutory rules, such as Article IX of the Introductory Law to the Law on Jurisdiction, and international treaties and customary international law do address individual aspects of enforcement against states in the context of sovereign immunity.
-These provisions are discussed in the questions that follow.
+However, domestic statutory rules, such as article IX of the Introductory Law to the Law on Jurisdiction as well as international treaties and customary international law do address individual aspects of enforcement against states in the context of sovereign immunity.
+These provisions will be discussed in the questions that follow.